apondlife/discone/plan/wip.md

 - jump di? (input direction)
 - canceling some proportion of momentum in input opposing velocity (di?)
 - cooldown on surfaces (?)

+# pivot
+- make pivot faster (or at least be able to do so)

 # crouch
 - crouch ik slide